 submodules

-allows for a nested git repository.
+git submodule allows for a nested git repository.

 A reference to the module repo (module_greeter) is placed inside the

-main repo (testing_modules) at a given path (modules/greeter
+main repo (testing_modules) at a given path (modules/greeter).

-will not clone the submodule also.
+Cloning the repo via git clone will not clone the submodule also.
 The

-flag must also be specified.
+--recursive flag must also be specified.
 Submodules can be cloned mannually

-via git submodule init
+via git submodule init and git submodule update.

 A submodule is included at a specific commit.
 Submodules can be updated with

-or via git pull --recurse-submodules
+git submodule update or via git pull --recurse-submodules, however their

-will remain on the same commit.
+HEAD will remain on the same commit.

 To change the commit pointed to, the user must: